Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point

-This study investigates how 2D and 3D close-range remote sensing data complement each other for assessing forest biodiversity potential.
-We introduce the BioVista dataset - a comprehensive collection of paired orthophotos and airborne laser scanning (ALS) point clouds from temperate forests in Denmark, labeled for biodiversity potential.
-Examples of orthophotos and ALS point cloud pairs are seen in Figure~\ref{fig:orthophoto-als-pairs}.
-Denmark offers an ideal setting for creating such a dataset due to its long-standing tradition of detailed forest monitoring~\citep{nord-larsen-nfi-2022}, comprehensive geographic data collection, and open data policies~\citep{hansen-e-governance-2011}.
+We introduce the BioVista dataset - a comprehensive collection of paired orthophotos and airborne laser scanning (ALS) point clouds from temperate forests in Denmark, labeled as high- or low forest biodiversity potential.
+Examples of orthophotos and ALS point cloud pairs from the dataset are seen in Figure~\ref{fig:orthophoto-als-pairs}.

-We summarize the contributions of this work as follows: \begin{itemize} \item \textbf{The BioVista dataset}: Development the BioVista dataset, containing \num{44378} pairs of 2D orthophotos and 3D ALS point clouds, labeled as high- or low biodiversity potential forest.
-This dataset and the associated annotations are made publicly available and provide a valuable resource for close-range remote sensing-based forest assessment tasks. \item \textbf{Evaluation of deep learning approaches}: We test the forest biodiversity assessment potential of deep learning-based methods, on the BioVista dataset, using either 2D orthophotos or 3D ALS point clouds as inputs. \item \textbf{Multi-modal fusion}: We evaluate two multi-modal fusion methods combining spectral and structural information from 2D orthophotos and 3D ALS point clouds -- confidence ensembling (late fusion) and feature concatenation (feature-level fusion) on the BioVista dataset. \end{itemize}
+We summarize the contributions of this work as follows: \begin{itemize} \item \textbf{The BioVista dataset}: The BioVista dataset was developed, containing \num{44378} pairs of 2D orthophotos and 3D ALS point clouds, labeled as high- or low forest biodiversity potential.
+This dataset and the associated annotations are made publicly available and provide a valuable resource for close-range remote sensing-based assessment of forest biodiversity potential. \item \textbf{Deep learning-based forest biodiversity assessment}: We present the first study which assesses forest biodiversity directly from 2D orthophotos and 3D ALS point clouds using deep learning-based methods. \item \textbf{Multimodal fusion}: We evaluate deep learning-based multimodal fusion methods that combine 2D spectral- and 3D structural data and clearly demonstrate how the two data modalities complement each other effectively for assessment of forest biodiversity potential. \end{itemize}